 Critical Illnesses Cover

 New age term insurance plans have introduced critical illness cover to provide additional protection to the insured.
 Now, besides safeguarding your family’s financial future in your absence, you are also protected against lifestyle and critical illnesses.
 All you have to do is pay a nominal amount of additional premium and you will be provided with a lump-sum cash pay-out on the very first diagnosis of a critical illness like cancer, heart attack, kidney failure, etc.

 With this particular feature, the insurance provider will pay all your future premiums if there is a case of total or permanent disability.
 Here, you will get the assurance that your life coverage will remain active even if you are unable to pay your future premiums due to a permanent disability.

 The term insurance plans also give you the option to enhance your family’s financial security by opting for its double pay-out feature.
 For example, if you have got a life coverage of Rs.
 1 crore, with additional Accidental Cover, in case of an accidental death, your family will get Rs.
 2 crores instead of the initial amount of Rs.
 1 crore.

 Although, most of the term insurance plans pay death benefit as a lump sum amount, you still have the option to disperse this pay-out payment in different forms.
 There are certain scenarios wherein the policyholders don’t feel too confident about the financial reasonability of their dependents.

-To handle such scenarios, one can opt for different payout options available with the insurance companies wherein 50% of the sum assured will be a lump sum amount and other 50% as monthly payments or 100% of the sum assured will be given as monthly payouts.
+To handle such scenarios, one can opt for different payout options available with the insurance companies wherein 50% of the sum assured is paid as lump sum amount and other 50% as monthly payments or 100% of the sum assured is given as monthly payouts.